-The designated mental health lead and pastoral team will work closely together to identify opportunities for staff training, so that all members of staff feel confident in supporting pupils.
-Examples of good practice include organising mental health first aid training for the Emotional, Mental Health and Wellbeing team and delivering CPD on how to create an emotionally effective and supportive classroom.
+The senior lead for mental health lead and pastoral team will work closely together to identify opportunities for staff training, so that all members of staff feel confident in supporting pupils.
+Examples of good practice include delivering CPD on how to create an emotionally effective and supportive classroom.